nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 This Resource acts as a container for the medication items.
 The following is an example of the elements which can be used:

 - identifier - uniquely identifies this list of medication (UUID)
-- code - the type of list (SNOMED CT concept for "active" or "discontinued")
+- code - the type of list (SNOMED CT concept for "active medication" or "discontinued medication")
 - status - should only be "current"
 - mode - should only be "snapshot"
 - title - descriptive name for the list